Flaschix/Flaschix/README.md

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExd3h6Nm53MHRjdTMzcmVtNmo1emZqd29sZ29vZWlkdHZpZHRsenRyMCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QXwtfadqo7wbfmT46H/giphy.webp" width="25%" height="25%" align="right">

 <p>
-    I am a mobile developer with experience in Fullstack development.
-I have been studying mobile development since 2022 and have several pet projects that I wrote in Kotlin.
-I also have experience with Java, C# and other technologies.
-My goal is to create high-quality and user-friendly mobile applications that solve real user problems.
+    Hi there!
+I'm a developer with seven years of programming experience in various languages such as Java, Kotlin, C#, C++, and JavaScript.
+I love learning new technologies and developing in IT.
+I've worked with lots of different game engines and libraries, including Unity, Phaser 3, and LibGdx.
+My goal is to create high-quality and user-friendly mobile apps that solve real user problems.

 - 🏆 I'm pretty good at mobile development.
 - 🏆 Currently learning about Jetpack Compose and the latest frameworks most people used.